 9. Total Manufacturing Cost per Unit

-While it may seem intuitive that the top profitability KPI in operations would be Net Profit Margin, manufacturers report that the Total Manufacturing Cost per Unit metric is more important for them to track.
+While it may seem intuitive that the top profitability KPI in operations would be Gross Profit or Net Profit Margin, manufacturers report that the Total Manufacturing Cost per Unit metric is more important for them to track.
 This makes sense because, if you want to increase your margin, you need to get a handle on the costs of manufacturing.
 Comparing the total of all controllable manufacturing costs for a production lot to the number of units produced in a production period will help a plant-floor operator know immediately the impact of wasted raw materials on the bottom line (Total Controllable Costs / Total Units).
 Are we operating cost-effectively or not?

 For every second your machine is down, profit is walking out the door.
 This is the mirror image of Availability (Time Not Running / Total Time).
 Simply reporting how much time is lost, though, is not sufficient.
 Feedback from operators at the time of the delay is key to capturing downtime reasons.
 You need to be able to identify the top reasons for downtime and top solutions used to address unplanned downtime to improve the process and consequently increase your profitability.